ml8/ml8.github.io/pages/posts/sigcse2026.md

 Software engineering is hard.
 At its core is the construction of _complex_ and _reliable_ systems from _simple_ and _unreliable_ components.
-This construction is fraught with complexities---complexities that marketing claims AI will solve.
+This construction is fraught with complexities---complexities that some hope AI will solve.

-The reality is that generative AI and LLMs excel at solving our **accidental complexities**: the overhead of syntax, connecting systems, aggregating disparate data sources, etc. They do not---**and likely will never**---solve our **essential complexities**.
+The reality is that generative AI and LLMs excel at solving our **accidental complexities**: the overhead of syntax, connecting systems, aggregating disparate data sources, etc. They do not---**and likely never will**---solve our **essential complexities**.
 For nontrivial problems, _what_ to build is the hard part, and the part that requires the computer scientist and deep computer science thinking.
 Coding is just the mechanical translation of these specs and